 The joint venture does not prepare any financial information.
-As at year end Silvermore was a contractual party to a Total Return Swap (ISDA) agreement with Citibank N.A. with market price of US\$ 5.5m.
-As at that date Silvermore had no other assets or liabilities.
+As at 31 December 2014 Silvermore had ceased to be a contractual party to a Total Return Swap (ISDA) agreement with Citibank N.A. and had no other assets or liabilities.
+Silvermore Ltd was dissolved in January 2015.